Star Mahila: Background

 Female contestants participate in a fun game show consisting of a series of challenges in order to win attractive prizes.
 At the end of each episode, the anchor gives free gifts to the participants for their participation.
 In this show, a total of six players will participate in each episode.
 Initially, each participant will have zero points.
 The anchor will make the player play some fun games and ask questions.
 Clearing those, the participants will receive points.
 Finally the participant with the highest points wins the title of Star Mahila.
-Before Star Mahila, the game show was titled as “Mahilalu Maharanulu” for about one and a half year and it featured a total of five participant per episode.
+Before Star Mahila, the game show was titled as “Mahilalu Maharanulu” for about two and half years and it featured a total of five participant per episode.
 Once Star Mahila show began the next day onwards, over six participants were featured until 2000 episodes of season 1; 4 participants between 2000-3000 episodes; and eight participants within one group from 3000+ episodes (a total of 18000+ participants).
 The second season involved four participants held in each episode, which included a series of normal as well as celebrity participants.